Aguascalientes (city): Neighborhoods and tradition

 Other designs by Refugio Reyes include the Paris Hotel, the Francia Hotel, and his masterpiece, the Church of San Antonio.
 The Church of our Lady of Guadalupe possesses an extraordinarily exuberant Baroque facade designed by José de Alcíbar, a renowned architect of the period considered to be one of the most famous artists in Mexico in the 1770s.
-The Camarin of the Immaculate in the church of San Diego is considered by historians to be the last Baroque building in the world; it links the Baroque and Neoclassical styles; it is the largest of the fewer than ten of these type of structures built in the whole continent.
+The Camarin of the Immaculate in the church of San Diego is considered by historians to be the last Baroque building in the world; it links the Baroque and Neoclassical styles; it is the largest of the fewer than ten of these types of structures built in the whole continent.

 Aguascalientes is also home to some of the country's leading provincial theaters.
 Examples are the Morelos Theater, historically important for its role during the Mexican Revolution as a convention site; architecturally, the building is notable for its facade and interior, which houses a small museum.
 The Teatro Aguascalientes is the city's premier theatre and opera house.

 In addition, in the modern section of the city, the Museo Descubre astonishes as an interactive museum of science and technology.
 It also features an IMAX screen.
 The Museum of Contemporary Art is the city's art museum.

 The gothic structure of the Los Arquitos cultural center used to be one of the first bathhouses in the city, declared a historic monument in 1990.
 The Ojocaliente is also an original bathhouse still in use today, and fed with thermal springs.

 La Estacion Historic Area (The Old Train Station Complex) contains the Old Train Station and Railway Museum historic complex, which at some point in 1884 formed the largest rail hub and warehouses in all Latin America.
 The complex is adorned with dancing fountains, a railway plaza and original locomotives and monuments.
 It was in this complex that the first locomotive completely manufactured in Mexico was made.
 It symbolizes the progress of the city and its transformation from the rural to an emergent industrial economy.
 The rail factories supplied with railways and locomotives to whole of Mexico and Central America.
 The Train Station is also historic due to its unusual (for Mexico) English architectural style.
 The Alameda avenue, the railway hangars, the factory complexes, and its surrounding housing have been proposed to be placed in the list of UNESCO World Heritage Sites.

 Media

-Radio

 Metroaguascalientes was one of the radio stations for the city of Aguascalientes.

-Television

 State-owned Radio y Televisión de Aguascalientes (RyTA) offers local programming as well as news shows.